Building a Movie Recommendation System with Machine Learning

 Item-based Collaborative Filtering

-For example, when comparing movies ‘A’ and ‘B’, we analyze the ratings given by users who rated both movies.
+For example, when comparing movies ‘A’ and ‘B,’ we analyze the ratings from users who rated both movies.
 If these ratings show high similarity, it indicates that ‘A’ and ‘B’ are similar movies.
 Thus, if someone liked ‘A’, they should be recommended ‘B’, and vice versa.

 Advantages over User-based Collaborative

-Filtering include stable movie preferences, as movies do not change like people’s tastes do.
-Additionally, maintaining and computing matrices is easier as there are usually fewer items than users.
+Filtering includes stable movie preferences, as popular movies do not change people’s tastes.
+Maintaining and computing matrices is more accessible as there are usually fewer items than users.
 Shilling attacks are also more challenging since items cannot be faked, making this approach more robust.

 Movie Recommendation System Code

-In this implementation, when the user searches for a movie we will recommend the top 10 similar movies using our movie recommendation system.
+In this implementation, when the user searches for a movie, we recommend the top 10 similar movies using our movie recommendation system.
 We will be using an item-based collaborative filtering algorithm for our purpose.
-The dataset used in this demonstration is the movielens-small dataset.
+The training set used in this demonstration is the movie lens-small dataset.

 Getting the Data Up and Running